 You have a bumpy and interesting road up ahead.
 Please be good to yourself, take care of yourself, reach out for help, and try to remember you are doing something to improve your life.

 How to Apply

-There are three ways that most people get started.
+There are two ways that most people get started.
 Pick the one that works for you:

 Am I eligible?

 Most people are eligible to apply.
 If you are not sure, you can just go ahead and apply and see what happens, or you can take a look here: How Do I Know if I am Eligible to Apply?
 If someone told you that you cannot apply, or you have some reason to think that you cannot apply, please take a look here: “Someone told me I’m not eligible”